matthieuSolente/email-darkmode/README.md

 - ✔️ Outlook for iOS,
 - ✔️ Outlook for Android

+This situation arises when a button is styled using CSS borders to outline the edges, mimicking padding and giving the button a filled appearance.
+This technique is often used to ensure the entire button area is interactive.

+With this method, the background color is applied directly to the text link.
+However, in Dark Mode—particularly in Outlook.com, the Outlook app on iOS, and the Outlook app on Android—the background color is automatically inverted.
+Unfortunately, these platforms don’t reverse the colors of CSS borders, which leads to an inconsistent visual result.

-Another technique from Nicole Merlin : we can make the border transparent, e.g. `border: 8px solid transparent` so that only the background colour of the link element shows through
+Another solution from Nicole Merlin : we can make the border transparent, e.g. `border: 8px solid transparent` so that only the background colour of the link element shows through

 ### Transparent background
 >This work on
-- ✔️ Outlook.com Webmail
-- ✔️ Outlook for iOS
-- ✔️ Outlook for Android
+- ✔️ Outlook windows

+A similar issue can occur when using a VML button that includes a fill color, especially if there's also a background-color applied to the <a> tag or other elements layered inside the VML structure.

+In Dark Mode, Outlook doesn’t invert the fill color used in VML shapes.
+However, it does reverse the background color applied to elements placed over the VML, which results in a noticeable color mismatch.

 According to Nicole, we can make the <a> tag’s background transparent for Outlook only.
 We can do it by adding the conditional CSS to the head of the template.